 For new construction and tear-offs, you’ll also need underlayment, eave and rake protection and starter strips.

-Here are accessory and labor costs per square:
+Here are accessory and labor costs per square (100 square feet):

-These are prices you can expect for most brands.
+The above figures are current prices you can expect for most brands.

-If you trust your roofing contractor, and the contractor recommends a specific line of IKO shingles, you will probably get a roof that lasts 20-30 years.
+Bottom line: If you trust your roofing contractor and the contractor recommends a specific line of IKO shingles, you will probably get a roof that lasts 20-30 years.

 Follow the contractor’s advice for preparing your roof structure (venting, deck repair, flashing, etc.) to be in top condition for a new roof.